rjframe/b2-client/README.md

 ### Testing

-Run `cargo test` to run all tests; the `surf` backend is used to test fake (pre-recorded) responses against the B2 API, so by default no tests are making real API calls.
+Run `cargo test` to run all tests (with default features); the `surf` backend is used to test fake (pre-recorded) responses against the B2 API, so no tests are making real API calls.

 To run a test against the live B2 API, set the environment variables `B2_CLIENT_TEST_KEY` and `B2_CLIENT_TEST_KEY_ID` to a key/id pair capable of performing the task you wish to test, and change the test's `VcrMode` to `Record`.
-Although there will be no major-destructive tests (like deleting all buckets), don't run a test against the API unless you know what it's doing, especially if you have production keys or buckets on your account.
+Although there will be no major-destructive tests (like deleting all buckets), don't run a test against the live API unless you know what it's doing, especially if you have production keys or buckets on your account.

 A few tests will need minor modifications or setup to run against the B2 API